typedb/typedb/docs/pages/academy/1-GRAKN-intro/2-setup.md

 ## GRAQL Console

-For security reasons, the dashboard does not allow you to modify the knowledge base, only to query it.
-In order to be able to add data or remove things, a lower level access point is needed: the GRAQL shell, which  looks very similar to the Dashboard Console, but requires the command line to be launched.

-In order to launch the GRAQL shell, from the command line of the VM, in the folder `grakn`, run `./graql console -k academy`.
+In order to launch the GRAQL shell, from the command line, in the folder of grakn core, run `./graql console -k academy`.
 This will launch the GRAQL shell in the keyspace "academy", that contains the data we are using during this course.

 Once again, type `match $x isa company; get;` and hit return to launch the query.
 As you can see the results looks very similar those in the dashboard console.